awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Required: Yes

 **timeoutSeconds**
 The time in seconds for a command to be completed before it is considered to have failed\.
+When the timeout is reached, Systems Manager stops the command execution\.
 Type: String
 Required: No